shoedler/slang/README.md

 ## Improvements

 - [ ] Add AOC24 solutions to the test suite.
+(Works in old, fails in new: Day 3, Day 8) COMBAK: Day 8
 - [ ] Improve destructuring assignment:
   - [ ] Check `can_assign` in `tuple_literal`, `seq_literal` and `obj_literal`.
 It should be false.
 Or implement destructuring assignments.
   - [ ] If you destructure a `Seq` into a `Tuple`, the rest of the elements should be of the type of the lhs.
 E.g. `let (a, ...b) = [1, 2, 3]` where `a` is an `Int` and `b` is a `Tuple`.
 Currently, `b` is a `Seq`.